irisnet/irismod/modules/service/spec/01_state.md

-    BatchResponseCount     uint32                   // response count for the current batch BatchResponseThreshold uint32                   // response threshold for the current batch ResponseThreshold      uint32                   // initial response threshold for the request context SuperMode              bool                     // indicate if the initiator is a super user Repeated               bool                     // indicate if the request context is repetitive BatchState             RequestContextBatchState // state for the current batch State                  RequestContextState      // state for the request context
+    BatchResponseCount     uint32                   // response count for the current batch BatchResponseThreshold uint32                   // response threshold for the current batch ResponseThreshold      uint32                   // initial response threshold for the request context Repeated               bool                     // indicate if the request context is repetitive BatchState             RequestContextBatchState // state for the current batch State                  RequestContextState      // state for the request context